yury-s/playwright/bidi.md

 - ProxyConfiguration can only be specified per session

+- there is no input.fill command, keydown/up may not work for emoji

+- get content quads is missing

 ## Problems
 - about:blank page is required for firefox to not close even in headless! (use --silent?)